-Upward Bound also works with students in choosing and applying for a postsecondary program and helps students think about a career.
-Work in this area begins during the student’s sophomore or junior year and continues through the end of the senior year.
-Staff prepare students to compete for scholarships and utilize resources in the community and educational institutions.
-The Counselor meets with students to discuss which postsecondary education program or college best meets that individual student’s need.
+Upward Bound works comprehensively and intensively with students to choose and apply for a postsecondary program and helps students think about a career.
+Work in this area begins during the student’s first year in UB and continues through the end of the senior year.
+Staff prepare students to compete for scholarships and utilize resources in the community and at educational institutions.
+The counselor meets with students to discuss which postsecondary education program or college best meets that individual student’s need.
 One-on-one assistance is provided to help them apply for financial aid and scholarships.